 It seems counter-intuitive to the idea of success in retail, which basically is selling as much product as possible.
 But make no mistake: Hundreds of people line up every release, some even camping outside the store for several days just to make sure they get the items they want.
 And investors are taking notice, digging deep into their pockets to get a piece of the pie.

 You could argue that Supreme is the epitome of hype culture.
-While the sales model that hype culture espouses doesn’t work for everyone, there are still valuable lessons for marketers and retailers to learn.
+While the sales model that hype culture espouses doesn’t work for everyone, there are still valuable lessons for marketers and retailers to learn from hype marketing.